jbobbylopez/hi/README.md

 ```

 Several examples of various system status checks are available for review
-or reuse in the ` config/checks.yml ` file that comes with this tool.
+or reuse in the ` config/example.yml ` files that comes with this tool.

 ### sub-checks